taikun114/Clip-Hold/README.md

 ### Rich Shortcut Keys
 ![Shortcut Keys](docs/images/Shortcuts.png)

 Dedicated shortcut keys allow you to quickly copy up to 10 standard phrases and 10 copy history items.
-You can also open the standard phrases and history windows instantly
+You can also open the standard phrases and history windows instantly.

 ### Quickly Paste with Quick Paste
 ![Quick Paste](docs/images/Quick-Paste.gif)